This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Before dipping the pork chops in the egg mixture, pat them dry with a paper towel.
+• Before dipping the pork chops in the egg mixture, pat them dry with a paper towel.
 This simple step ensures the breading sticks more effectively.
-Dip pork chops in the mixture (making sure the mixture sticks).
+Dip pork chops in the mixture (making sure the mixture sticks on both sides).

-- Place pork chops in a glass baking dish (making sure to leave 1 inch around each chop) and cook according to thickness.
-NOTE: For crispier pork chops, bake on a greased wire rack over a baking sheet.
+• Transfer pork chops to a glass baking dish large enough to hold them with 1 inch of room around each chop (or, for crispier chops, bake on a greased wire rack over a baking sheet).

 Video